kagisearch/kagi-docs/docs/kagi/ai/custom-assistants.md

 Select your Custom Assistant from the model-selection dropdown menu below the prompt bar to begin interaction.

-## URL Parameter for Custom Assistants
+## URL Parameters

-You can specify a custom assistant by adding a `profile` parameter to the URL, using either the name (in lowercase, hyphenated format) or the UUID of your custom assistant.
+You can specify a custom assistant by adding a `profile` parameter to the URL, using either the name (in lowercase format) or the UUID of your custom assistant.

 For instance, if you want to use a specific custom assistant, locate its UUID by navigating to your [Custom Assistants settings page](https://kagi.com/settings?p=assistant), and copy the long UUID found in the URL when editing the assistant.
 You can then create a custom bang template, like: